January 29, 2021

 Unfortunately, many people in corporate IT focus solely on detection and prevention instead of investing in remediation.
 This approach is also evident among companies that are most engaged in the IT security product domain as well as members of enterprise security teams.

 But when you consider that companies as sophisticated as FireEye have been victims of supply chain attacks, we must conclude that enterprise IT teams cannot keep every malevolent threat at bay.
 This especially applies if your organization is considered a “whale” by organized hackers as a target of opportunity: video communication systems, school systems, healthcare, finance, etc.

-Enterprises Need to Focus on Remediation for Cyber Attacks
+Enterprises Need to Focus on Remediation for Cyber Threats and Cyber Attacks

 As Fiske demonstrates in his piece, “detection methods are currently up against fundamental limits in theoretical computer science.”
 Therefore, what cannot be prevented must be mitigated.
 As enterprise IT professionals, we need to ensure our data recovery strategy includes technologies that make recovery and forensics easier, faster and more predictable.
 We cannot afford to invest only in defense and prevention and ignore the imperative for data protection.